unexploredtest/Wii-RL/README.md

 ---
 ### 6. Running The AI with Dolphin

-To first test whether everything is set up as intended, we recommend first running `.\BTR_test.py --model_path YOUR_MODEL_PATH_HERE`.
+To first test whether everything is set up as intended, we recommend first running `python BTR_test.py --model_path YOUR_MODEL_PATH_HERE`.
 This will run the pretrained model installed in the last step, in two emulators in parallel.

-To test if training on your machine works quickly, you can also run `BTR.py --testing 1`.
+To test if training on your machine works quickly, you can also run `python BTR.py --testing 1`.

-To actually do your own training, simply run `BTR.py`.
+To actually do your own training, simply run `python BTR.py`.
 This will use 4 instances of dolphin by default.
 This will put quite some strain on most PCs, so you may want to reduce this to 2 or 1 (You can also do 8 if you have a crazy good machine and don't mind your fans going crazy).

 ---